PasanAbeysekara/portforlio/posts/profiling-mysteries.md

 ---

-## So Summary is ...
+## So the gist is ...

 Profiling mysteries are engineering detective stories.
 They test your ability to reason about concurrency, memory, and runtime behavior under pressure.

 Whether it is a **memory leak that takes weeks to appear**, a **deadlock triggered under rare conditions**, or a **garbage collector pause that breaks SLAs**, these issues demand **tools, patience, and methodical investigation**.

 The good news: with modern profilers, heap dumps, and flame graphs, engineers have powerful lenses into production systems.
-The best teams don’t just react to performance issues—they continuously monitor, profile, and tune their systems to stay ahead.
+The best teams don’t just react to performance issues they continuously monitor, profile, and tune their systems to stay ahead.

 ---